Bozzojr/CaseStudy_BellaBeat_R_Tableau/README.md

   1) Summary of business task
   2) Description of all data sources used
   3) Documentation of any cleaning or manipulation of data
-  4) Summary of Analysis
+  4) Supporting Visualizations and key findings
-  5) Supporting Visualizations and key findings
+  5) Recommendations for Bellabeat Marketing Team

 ## Data Preparation
 ### Daily Data